 “I’m everyone else?” said Fink.

-“Don’t tell me you two are androids as well.”
+“Don’t tell me you’re an android as well.”

-“No. We’re here to put a more human face on things.
-Can you try to recall again where you were just before your first time in New Gary?”
+“No,” said Melynchuk.
+“I’m here to try to put a more human face on things.
+Can you try to recall again where you were just before your first appearance in New Gary?”

 “Why were you buying a T-shirt?”
 Melynchuk asked.

 “I was teaching the students about the semiotics of T-shirt slogans and I wanted to pick out one to wear as an example.”

 “T-shirts?
 That’s what they learn in college these days?” said Fink.